-We have audited the financial statements of the Aspire Academy (the "Academy"), Stark County, Ohio, a component unit of Canton Local School District, for the period August 23, 2005 through June 30, 2006, and have issued our report thereon dated October 27, 2006.
+We have audited the financial statements of the Aspire Academy (a component unit of Canton Local School District) as of and for the fiscal year ended June 30, 2007, which collectively comprise Aspire Academy's basic financial statements and have issued our report thereon dated November 21, 2007.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.